bonomani/devmon/docs/TEMPLATES.md

 and allows the use of HTML.
 This enables the rendering of a message that can be understood by Xymon.

-An example of a simple messages file is as follows:
+An example with non-repeater OIDs:
 ```
 {upsStatus.errors}
 {upsBattStat.errors}